Below Deck Filming Locations – on a budget by ferry (2026)

 British Virgin Islands

-The very first season of Below Deck (S1) takes viewers to the British Virgin Islands.
-Filming locations include Jost Van Dyke, Tortola, and Virgin Gorda.
+The very first season of Below Deck takes viewers to the British Virgin Islands.
+Filming locations include Jost Van Dyke, Tortola and Virgin Gorda.
 All the ferries to the BVI can be found on this map/page.

 Bahamas

-Travelers can access parts of the Bahamas by ferry on specific routes, with options to destinations like Bimini or Grand Bahama.
+Travellers can access parts of the Bahamas by ferry on specific routes, with options to destinations such as Bimini or Grand Bahama.

 Caribbean

-• You’ll usually fly in first; ferries/boats can work locally depending on the island.
+• Ferry reality check: You’ll usually fly in first; ferries and boats can work locally depending on the island.

 • Schedules can be seasonal and less frequent than in Europe.